SEX THERAPY

 or do you mean minutes before when I stopped ejaculation by pinching?

-Please, please answer these as I (and my wife) are in desperate need of a
+Please, please answer these as I (and my wife) are in desperate need

 good ...